GyanGhoda/ReversiJava/README.txt

 ## Key Components and Subcomponents

 ### Model (`src/cs3500/reversi/model`)
 - `BasicReversiModel`: Implements game logic and state management.
-Methods include `makeMove` for making a move and `getCellAt` for retrieving the state of a specific cell.
+Methods include `addPieceToCoordinates` for making a move and `getCellAt` for retrieving the state of a specific cell.
 - `ReversiModel`: Interface defining essential game model methods.
-- `GameCell`: Represents a cell on the game board, extends `Cell`, and adds game-specific properties.
+- `GameCell`: Represents a cell on the game board, implements `Cell`, and adds game-specific properties.
-- `CellType`: Enumeration of cell types (e.g., EMPTY, BLACK, WHITE).
+- `CellType`: Enumeration of cell types (e.g., EMPTY, PLAYER).
 - `PositionAxial`: Represents positions in an axial coordinate system.
 - `Cell`: Represents a generic cell.

 ### View (`src/cs3500/reversi/textualview`)
 - `ReversiTextualView`: Renders a textual view of the Reversi game.
-Extends or implements `TextualView`.
+Implements `TextualView`.
-- `TextualView`: Interface or abstract class for textual views.
+- `TextualView`: Interface for textual views.

 ### Controller (`src/cs3500/reversi/controller`)
 - `GamePlayer`: Manages players in the game, handling turns and interactions.
 Implements or extends `Player`.